itsuvs/itsuvs.github.io/blogs/_posts/2022-02-01-my-dog-ate-a-plastic-bag.md

 category: Self
 ---

-I did it again.
-After committing on blogging regularly, I skipped so many days.
-Totally my ignorance.
-Please pardon me this time.
-Today, I have something serious to talk about.
+Today I have something serious to talk about.
 My dog ate a plastic bag.

 <br/>It was early morning today, I was walking my doberman as usual when he encountered a big plastic bag on the ground.
 Joey, as with any other dogs, has a habit of putting things in his mouth, play a bit and then spit them out but this time he started to chew and swallow (the bag looked like it had some food in it).
 I tried to take the bag out of his mouth but quite the agression he showed to me.
 At the end, he swallowed it all.